Centre for Applied Nonviolent Action and Strategies: Teachings

 CANVAS emphasises the importance of "unity, nonviolent discipline and planning" as the keys to success in nonviolent resistance.

 CANVAS teachings can be summarised in a few simple principles: Power in society is not fixed, and can shift very swiftly from one social group to another.
 It can become fragile and can be redistributed, especially in non-democratic regimes.
 Ultimately, power in society comes from the obedience of the people.
 And those people – each of whom is individually a small source of power – can change their minds, and refuse to follow commands.
 In addition to that essential principles for the success of the movement are unity, planning and non-violent discipline.
 There must be a shared vision of tomorrow and a grand strategy for how to attain it.
 No movement can succeed if it bites off more than it can chew; instead, successful movements win small victories and build on them.
-In an interview with Octavian Manea, Popovic was quoted as to say, "The power of "nonviolent struggle" lies in the mobilization of a great number of people around a common vision of tomorrow, building common strategy, followed by efficient nonviolent tactics and of course maintaining an offense and nonviolent discipline against your opponent."
+In an interview with Octavian Manea, Popović was quoted as to say, "The power of "nonviolent struggle" lies in the mobilization of a great number of people around a common vision of tomorrow, building common strategy, followed by efficient nonviolent tactics and of course maintaining an offense and nonviolent discipline against your opponent."

 Preparation is seen by CANVAS as paramount.
 Former CANVAS trainer Ivan Marovic was quoted as saying in a February 2011 Foreign Policy article, "Revolutions are often seen as spontaneous...
 It looks as if people just went into the street.
 But it’s the result of months or years of preparation.
 It is very boring until you reach a certain point, where you can organise mass demonstrations or strikes.
 If it is carefully planned, by the time they start, everything is over in a matter of weeks."